AntoineToPHPin/PHPeacock/README.md

 # PHPeacock 🦚

-PHPeacock is a light and easy-to-use PHP framework for web application.
+PHPeacock is a light and easy-to-use PHP framework for web applications.

 🚧 Work in progress… 🚧